adriannier/applescript-Nudge-My-Window/README.md

 While Nudge My Window supports multiple screens, it is designed to choose the screen where the mouse pointer currently resides as the target for the re-arranged window.

-So, for example, if you have the topmost window of your frontmost application on the second screen but the mouse pointer is currently on the first screen then the window will be arranged on the first screen.
+So, for example, if you have the topmost window of your frontmost application on the second screen, but the mouse pointer is currently on the first screen, then the window will be arranged on the first screen.

 ## Built-in Commands